 We are going to make nodes for time creation and string formatting.
 Start by creating a new project.

-Marker output-self #
+output-self

-In XOD custom types, as everything, are made out of patches.
-In xod/patch-nodes you’ll find an output-self marker node which acts like a regular output terminal, but rather than provide a value of a particular existing type, it defines a new type with the name of that patch.
+marker node which acts like a regular output terminal, but rather than provide a value of a particular existing type, it defines a new type with the name of that patch.
 Such patch then is called a constructor of the type.

-We’ll define a new type time.
-To do so, create a new patch time and place an output-self node on it.
+.
+To do so, create a new patch time

 Next, we should decide how the new type is represented internally in C++.
 All constructor patches should be implemented in C++.